 A. We accept most major insurances.
 Please call to verify your provider before you come, if possible.
-Even if our center is not in your network we will still honor the in-network benefits.
+Even if our center is not on your network we will still honor the in-network benefits.
 Unfortunately, we are not able to accept Medicare, Medicaid, Tricare, or CHIPS at this time.
 The Facility is not a participating provider in any health benefit plan provider network.
-However, by state law your health insurance company is required to process your ER visit at in-network benefit levels.
+However, by state law, your health insurance company is required to process your ER visit at in-network benefit levels.

 Q. What kinds of emergencies does Advance ER treat?

-A. Advance ER is full-service emergency department.
+A. Advance ER is a full-service emergency department.
 We can effectively diagnose and initiate treatment for all kinds of medical emergencies, from insect bites to heart attacks to industrial and car accidents.

 Q. Do you provide treatment for babies and children, or just adult patients?